ramkrishnakc/smproject/README.md

   # Starting the project
   - git clone https://github.com/ramkrishnakc/smproject.git (Clone the project)
   - Mongo DB should be up and running before starting the project
-  - sudo npm install (root permission is required, 'sudo' is not required in windows)
+  - npm install (root permission might be required, use 'sudo' if needed.)
-  - sudo npm run rundev (This command will run the project, 'sudo' is not required in windows)
+  - npm run rundev (root permission might be required, use 'sudo' if needed.)
   - Go to browser and 'https://localhost:8443'
   - Username: root_user | Password: changeme